 Indonesia has been closed for international travel since April 2020.
 That means currently no foreigners have been allowed to enter or transit in Bali on tourist visa.

-Since September 2020 foreign travelers have been able to access Bali with business visa or KITAS.
-Currently, Indonesia is closed again for all foreign travelers.
-Indonesia states now this rule will apply until January 28th.
+Since September 2020 foreign travellers have been able to access Bali for business with a business visa or KITAS.
+Currently, Indonesia is closed again for all foreign travellers.
+Indonesia states now this rule will apply until the 8th of March.

 Indonesian citizens can travel within Indonesia, with the required documents and a Health Certificate with a COVID-19 free result (for specific information on these documents check here).